Idkwhat77/Lab-1-Daily-Task-Manager/README.md

 No assignment is free of challenges and errors.
 Here are some I encountered:

 - There are so many places where an error can occure.
 It could be either an out of bounds index or a wrong input mismatch.
 I asked **ChatGPT** for improvements on the index out of bounds side and it was just comparing it by structure size and 0, which didn't occure to me since I was really worn out or sick when writing this code.
 Wrong input mismatch is fixed by me just recycling the Check_Int for the scanner code in my previous assignment, but turned it into a method instead

 - Trying to complete a task that has the same name as another task in the array or linked list will say (Finished) on both of them, even if I wanted to only complete 1.
 This is fixed by rather copying the task to the stack, we used the index itself since the index will always be unique.

+- Using indexes as the completion status breaks the previous LinkedList code that previously checks if a task is in the stack when removing it.
+Using indexes mean that all tasks after the removed task has their index shifted to the left, which doesn't correspond with the index inside the stack.
+I just asked ChatGPT to fix this since I'm too tired to code.